-Lavender has been used to cleanse and refresh since ancient times.
+Lavender is an herb that has been long-known for its pleasant scent and calming properties.
+In fact, it has been used to cleanse and refresh since ancient times.
 The word “lavender” has its root in the Latin word “lavare,” which means “to wash.”

 Those Romans were on to something.
 Not only does lavender leave linens smelling fresh and clean, but studies also suggest that lavender possesses anti-fungal, antimicrobial, and antibacterial properties which may prevent common skin infections.